kramano/wow-rps/Readme.md

-# Funky Java Rock-Paper-Scissors
+# Rock-Paper-Scissors

 This repository contains a text-based rock-paper-scissors game.

 ```
 Please choose one of: (r)ock, (p)aper, (s)cissors